lorierickson/hc_Terraform/Getting Started_edits.md

 $ cd terraform-demo
 ```

 Next, create a file for your Terraform configuration code.
 The `.tf` extension indicates that this is a Terraform configuration file.

 ```shell
 $ touch main.tf
 ```

 Paste the following lines into the file.
+The content of the configuration describes infrastructure objects.

 ```hcl
 provider "docker" {